msandovalroa/bugfinderrz/README.md

 Anything QA hasn't found but you addressed, please note in the "Other" section.

+## How to get started
+- Clone this repo to your repository.
+- Make a feature branch with all of your changes.
+- Make a pull request for the feature branch into the original branch.
+- Send us a link the the pull request.

 ## Running the app
-    - yarn install
-    - yarn start
-    The app should run and automatically recompile at http://localhost:1234
+Run `yarn install` and `yarn start` and the app should run and automatically recompile at http://localhost:1234